NotTete/simple-logger/README.md

 # Simple logger
-This a simple header-only console logger made in C for my personal projects.
+This a simple header-only console logger I made in C for my personal projects.